 Taking advantage of the time off we had over Easter, we did a whirlwind 5 days, 6 nights trip to Jordan.
 We covered a lot of ground in the 4 days (as day 5 was a travel day) including Amman, Jerash, the Dead Sea, Karak, Petra, Wadi Rum and Aqaba.
 Although our itinerary was jam packed, it was a fantastic way to cover the country in a short period of time.

-The direct flights were around £500 so it wasn’t cheap but as it’s a 5 hour flight, it was worth going direct.
+The direct flights from London were around £500 so it wasn’t cheap but as it’s a 5 hour flight, it was worth going direct.

 Jerash is known as the ancient city and an hour drive north from Amman.